 One notable problem is the absence of a driver software that would enable Windows to recognize an iOS device.
 This is called the Apple Mobile Device USB.
 While this driver is automatically downloaded and installed alongside iTunes, the drive software might end up deleted or corrupted for several reasons.

-5. Additional side note: Are the aforementioned reasons and solutions not working?
-In case when an iPad sill does not connect despite determining the possible reasons and exhausting the aforementioned solutions, it is better to have the device checked in an authorized service center.
-A recent software update or internal hardware might be the problem and only a trained technician can determine this.
+Are the aforementioned reasons and solutions not working?
+In a case when an iPhone or an iPad still does not connect despite determining the possible reasons or causes, and exhausting the corresponding solutions mentioned above, it is better to have the device checked in an authorized service center.
+A recent software update or internal hardware might be the problem, and only a trained technician can determine this.

 Take note that some of the reasons or causes mentioned above, specifically faulty USB cable and problem in connectors, might also be the reasons or causes why an iPad or iPhone battery is not charging properly.